We're having some problems out there on the phones.

 I was a field trip in grade school.

-I admit it was shocking.
+I admit, it was shocking.

-It was uh what we saw that day was pigs, and they'd uh they'd electrocute them with two prongs uh right at the back of their heads, and then they'd uh gut them and hoist them up on the conveyor belt, and we saw all of this.
+It was what we saw that day was pigs, and they'd electrocute them with two prongs right at the back of their heads.

-And I I had a range of emotions now.
+And I had a range of emotions.

-I'm I'm I'm never eating ham again, I'm not gonna eat bacon again.
+I'm never eating ham again.

 That lasted about a day.

-What I concluded, and just to show you that to show you that in my thought process early in life, we're gonna need a lot of these damn things.
+What I eventually concluded was, because it was a lot of hogs, what I concluded, and just to show you that my thought process early in life, we're going to need a lot of these damn things if we're going to do this to provide food for ourselves and so forth.

-Uh but we don't raise pigs to kill each other.
+But we don't raise pigs to kill each other.

 We don't do pig fights.

-I know that's cultural too, as uh as some people are saying this dog fighting business is.
+I've always thought some of these people doing cockfights with these roosters and stuff is I know that's cultural too, as some people are saying this dogfighting business is.

 We've finally got the NAACP in this.

-And I forget the guy's name, but he takes uh uh Gene Upshaw, who is the president of the NFL Players Association, the union, takes him to task for not standing up and at least supporting Vic's right to play, despite all of this.
+And I forget the guy's name, but he takes Gene Upshaw, who's the president of the NFL Players Association, the union, takes him to task for not standing up and at least supporting Vick's right to play despite all of this.

-So the NAACP weighs in grab that bite.
+So the NAACP weighs in.

-You all have to, I think it's number uh.
+I think it's number 12.

 Here's the question.

-And uh blacks and Hispanics don't deserve to uh represent a majority of our prison population in this country, uh, while uh blacks and Hispanics represent only uh one third of the uh population.
+No dog deserves to be mistreated, and blacks and Hispanics don't deserve to represent a majority of our prison population in this country, while blacks and Hispanics represent only one-third of the population.

 So much to react to here.